qmonnet/rbpf/README.md

 * The JIT compiler produces an unsafe program: memory access are not tested at runtime (yet).
 Use with caution.

-* Contrary to the interpreter, if a division by 0 is attempted, the JIT program returns `0xffffffffffffffff` and exits cleanly (no `Error` returned).
-This is because the author has not found how to return something more explicit from the generated assembly so far.

 * A small number of eBPF instructions have not been implemented yet.
 This should not be a problem for the majority of eBPF programs.